 PackageDescription: FileOut30

-This goodie provides the ability to load and save code in a variety of formats other than the standard VisualWorks XML and Chunk formats.
-Most notably, it provides compatibility with VisualWorks 3.0 file-out format, but it can also be used to load and save code for various other Smalltalk dialects.
+This goodie provides the ability to load and save code in a variety of formats other than the standard VisualWorks XML and Chunk formats: VisualWorks 3.0 file-out format, Squeak format, VASmalltalk .st and .app format, Dolphin .pac format.

-File-in formats should automatically be recognized.
-To set a file-out format, see the Source tab in the VisualWorks settings.
+- To set a file-out format, choose it in the Source tab in the VisualWorks settings.

-The remaining formats are provided as part of the FileOut30 goodie for compatibility with other dialects, are not fully supported, lack documentation, and quite possibly have problems.
+The remaining formats are provided for compatibility with other dialects, are not fully supported, lack documentation, and quite possibly have problems in edge cases.
 These formats allow you to read or write package formats from some other dialects with as much information as possible preserved between them.
 For all of these formats there are some conventions observed.

 - A prerequisite of the form Port will be transformed appropriately on file-in or file-out, where dialect is one of VW, VA, or Dolphin.
 So, for example, FooVWPort would become FooDolphinPort if filed out in Dolphin format.